Singapore Literature Prize

 The Singapore Literature Prize (abbreviation: SLP) is a biennial award in Singapore to recognise outstanding published works by Singaporean authors in any of the four official languages: Chinese, English, Malay and Tamil.
-The competition is organised by the National Book Development Council of Singapore (NBDCS) with the support of the National Arts Council and the National Library Board.
+The competition is organised by the Singapore Book Council (SBC) with the support of the National Arts Council.

-The Award was briefly discontinued in 1999 and 2002 due to economic problems.
+The award was briefly discontinued in 1999 and 2002 due to economic problems.